 Step 1.
 Open the Chrome browser.
 Click on the menu icon (three vertical dots) present on the top right corner and then click on “Settings”

 Step 2.
 Select “Advanced” and then scroll down to the “System” section.
-“Use hardware acceleration when available” is showed on your page and then turn off it.
+“Use hardware acceleration when available” is shown on your page and then turn off it.

 Method 2.
 Change Mouse Settings options

 Step 2.
-Select Mouse in the left side.
+Select "Mouse" on the left side.
 Under the Mouse keys section, click “Turn on Mouse Keys to use the numeric keypad to move the mouse pointer” option to “On”.